Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/user_guide/drivers.rst

 Rotating Drum / Cylinder
 ^^^^^^^^^^^^^^^^^^^^^^^^

 The rotating drum or cylinder driver represents an infinite cylinder rotating along a specified axis.
-It is defined by parameters including its middle, velocity, axis, and angular velocity.
+It is defined by parameters including its center, velocity, axis, and angular velocity.

 .. image:: ../../_static/rotating_drum_end.png
    :align: center